alexdevero/alex-devero-blog/__drafts__/draft--javascript-generators.md

 JavaScript generators are very similar to normal JavaScript functions.
 One of these similarities is that you can also use `return` statement inside them.
 When you do this, the generator will still pause with every `yield` it encounters.
 However, it will do so only with those that precede the `return` statement.

-When generator encounters `return` statement it stops its execution,forever.
+When generator encounters `return` statement it stops its execution, forever.
 If you return some value, the `return` statement will cause the generator to return that value.
 Otherwise, it will return `undefined` as a `value` of the returned object.
 At the same time, it will also return the `done` set to `true`.

 This means that `return` statement will cause the generator to finish immediately.
 When you try to resume the generator you will get the same result as if the generator reached the last yield or end of the block.
 The `value` of returned object will be set to `undefined` and `done` will be set to `true`.